Sixtus94/Html-and-CSS-Projects/README-sixtech.md

 This README provides a clear overview of my portfolio project, its features, and technologies used.
 It also includes instructions for usage, as well as potential future improvements.

 # Projects

-- Pizza Menu
+.
+Pizza Menu
--Tic-Tac-Toe Game
+.
+Tic-Tac-Toe Game
--calculator
+. calculator

 # Pizza Menu
 This project is a Menu used to order pizza with a various selection of toppings.
 It then takes the input information and calculates a price for the order